Age in Reverse!!!!

 What is the PRF Gel advantage over PRP and PRFM alone?

 The Growth Factors in PRFM Gel are released longer locally after injection.
-This results in the constant release of Growth factors and interleukins which accelerate tissue healing and regenerating processes.
+This results in the constant release of Growth factors and interleukins, which accelerate tissue healing and regenerating processes.

 How does PRFM Gel reverse aging?